 Center for Environmental Education

-Established in the fall of 2002 through grant funding distributed to each of the state universities for the advancement of environmental education, Eastern Kentucky's Center for Environmental Education has been actively engaged to achieve the following goals:
+Established in the fall of 2002, Eastern Kentucky's Center for Environmental Education has been actively engaged to achieve the following goals:

-- Provide environmental educational training for preservice and inservice teachers on a local and regional level.
+- Provide environmental education training to formal and nonformal educators at a local and regional level.

-- Coordinate regional services with other institutions of higher learning.
+- Coordinate activities and services with other institutions of higher learning.

-Each year, the Center for Environmental Education (CEE) offers preservice and inservice teacher training and professional development workshops.
-Also, in conjunction with the College of Education and the College of Arts and Science at EKU, the CEE supports course work leading to an environmental education endorsement for K-12 teachers.
-This endorsement program has been accredited by the North American Association for Environmental Education (NAAEE).
+In conjunction with the College of Education and the College of STEM at EKU, the CEE supports undergraduate and graduate course work leading to a 12-credit hour University Environmental Education certificate.
+This program has been accredited by the North American Association for Environmental Education (NAAEE).
 NAAEE Accreditation: Distinguished College and University Programs formally recognizes high quality college and university programs that consistently prepare well-qualified environmental educators.
 A panel of nationally recognized environmental education experts conducted the Accreditation process, which involves a rigorous review of program design and implementation, including assessment data.
-In addition, EKU's environmental education endorsement is nationally recognized by the National Council for the Accreditation of Teacher Education (NCATE) and is one of only two nationally recognized environmental educational programs in the country.

-In addition to providing trainings and workshops, the CEE is an active member of Kentucky University Partnership for Environmental Education.
-KUPEE is a collaboration of the eight State Universites' Centers for Environmental Education dedicated to increasing the environmental literacy of all the citizens of the Commonwealth through environmental education.
+In addition to providing environmental education training and professional development workshops, the CEE is an active member of Kentucky University Partnership for Environmental Education.
+KUPEE is a collaboration of the eight State Universities' Centers for Environmental Education dedicated to increasing the environmental literacy of all the citizens of the Commonwealth through environmental education.